Chart Color Schemes

 Deakin's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low across both younger and older age cohorts

-Health data for Deakin shows low prevalence of common health conditions across both younger and older age groups.
-Private health cover is high at approximately 80% of the total population (2,563 people), compared to 78.0% in Australian Capital Territory and a national average of 55.3%.
-The most prevalent medical conditions are arthritis (8.7%) and asthma (6.7%).
+Health data shows positive outcomes for Deakin residents.
+Common health condition prevalence is low across both younger and older age groups.
+Private health cover rate is high at approximately 80% of the total population (2,565 people), compared to 78.0% in Australian Capital Territory and a national average of 55.3%.

 Frequently Asked Questions - Health